-- On the RISA toolbar, click Print - Click Print a Report Instead.
+- Click Print a Report Instead.

 The Report Printing dialog box will display.
 As demonstrated below, you can select a standard report (by making a selection from the Report Name list) or you can build your own customized report (by making selections from all the available criteria).